  Audio Attenuation for chimes (ex.
 IPC_Infotainment : Attn_Info_Audio) shall apply to both the active audio source (media, phone, VR, TA, Resource Update Prompts) and alerts (SYNC prompts and beeps).

+Exception: Audio Attenuation for chimes shall not apply to emergency phone call conditions as defined in EASSIST-SR-REQ-014809-Emergency Phone Call Conditions

 Note: for beeps at a minimum Attenuation 6 shall be supported (full mute).
 Reference applicable beep attenuation requirements/specifications if Attenuation 1 – Attenuation 5 are supported for beeps.

  Audio Attenuation for prompts (from the prompt generator – ex SYNC) shall apply to only the active audio source (media, phone, VR, TA) and shall NOT attenuate prompts, chimes and beeps.

+Exception: Audio Attenuation for prompts shall not apply to emergency phone call conditions as defined in EASSIST-SR-REQ-014809-Emergency Phone Call Conditions

  The audio volume shall only be attenuated if the level is above the specified attenuation level (Table 8.4.14).